 He never goes to a restaurant, because we cannot find one that will guarantee there is no risk of cross-contamination with dairy in the kitchen.
 He does not eat birthday cakes at birthday parties, but brings his own cupcakes.

 He wears a MedicAlert bracelet 24/7 in case he has a reaction and is unable to speak for himself when we’re not around.
 He wears his EpiPen in a special belt whenever he is out of the house, so that his emergency medication is always available.
-He practises with an EpiPen trainer regularly and knows how to administer the EpiPen himself – although no one should be required to self-administer in an emergency, and certainly not a child.
+He practises with an EpiPen trainer regularly and knows how to administer the auto-injector himself.
+However, no one should be required to self-administer in an emergency, and certainly not a child.

 He never goes alone to his grandparents’ or godparents’ for a visit, much as they would love to have him, because they are not sure they could keep him safe.